Going National

 A simpler time.

-As Gelia geared up for the concepting phase of our the 2022 Retail Awareness campaign, we were met with some pushback.
+As Gelia geared up for the concepting phase for the 2022 Retail Awareness campaign refresh, we were met with some pushback.
 No, not for the merits of our creative.
 And not for the metrics from the last two years either.
 But for how we would move forward.

-See, Hello, Operator was a verifiable success from our standpoint and our clients'.
+Ya see, Hello, Operator was a verifiable success from our standpoint and that of our clients.
 But the economic and logistical realities of COVID still lingered like the smell of a wet dog.

 So, what to do?